APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

 We intend to establish a collaborative atmosphere, develop effective communication, and assure the successful implementation of the Fleeky Curtains project by adopting this Communication Management Plan.
 We can overcome problems, align stakeholders, and provide a high-quality product that satisfies the requirements and expectations of all parties involved by communicating transparently and consistently.<br>

-Fleeky Hub project outlines the communication strategy and protocols for the project team and stakeholders.
+The Fleeky Hub project outlines the communication strategy and protocols for the project team and stakeholders.
 The plan defines the following:</p>

 <ol>
 <li>